How do I find out all Deckhouse parameters?

 Allow anonymous docker pull

-must be enabled.- Access control must be configured as follows:
+- Access control must be configured as follows:

-- The Nexus role with the
+- The Nexus role must be created (Administration -> Security -> Roles) with the following permissions:

 nx-repository-view-docker-<repo>-browse

-- The Nexus role with the
+- The Nexus role must be created (Administration -> Security -> Roles) with the following permissions:

 Configuration: